-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
+To comply with the EU SectorTaxonomy, the criteria fortility Other fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.